cedricdelpoux/gatsby-source-google-docs/README.md

 -   📱 Mobile app
 -   🛩 Offline redaction
 -   🔥 No need for external CMS
--   ✅ No more content is your source code
+-   ✅ No more content in your source code
 -   🗂 Automatic breadcrumb generation
 -   🤡 Custom metadata fields